Journey of Love 18+

-Journey of Love 18+ is a 2023 Indian Malayalam-language coming-of-age comedy drama film directed by Arun D. Jose.
-The film stars Naslen, alongside Mathew Thomas, Nikhila Vimal and Binu Pappu.
+Journey of Love 18+ is a 2023 Indian Malayalam-language coming-of-age romantic comedy drama film directed by Arun D. Jose.
+The film stars Naslen, alongside Meenakshi Dinesh, Nikhila Vimal and Mathew Thomas.
 Set in North Malabar, the plot follows Akhil and Athira's affair and the situations they face after their elopement and marriage.

 Principal photography commenced on 20 January 2023 in Vadakara.
 The film was released on 7 July 2023 and became an average hit at the box office.

 Plot

 2009: Athira is the daughter of Raveendran, a political party's local secretary.
 She is in love with Akhil, a party worker.
 Athira calls Akhil one day and says she is ready to elope with him.
 Akhil discusses this with his close friends, Renju and Pattar.
 Renju suggests that they should meet Rajesh, a tipper driver who eloped and married.

 Akhil, Renju, and Pattar go to Rajesh's house and ask for help.
 Rajesh initially refuses after learning Akhil's relationship is with the local secretary's daughter, but subsequently decides to help them.
 He advises that the wedding should be arranged in a temple in Taliparamba, which will cost some money.
 During a human chain formed by the local political party, a fully charged mobile phone battery is handed over to Athira by Pattar as per Rajesh's instruction.
 Akhil approaches his mother for money for the wedding, which she arranges through a bid.

 A strike led by Athira's elder brother Arjun to the BSNL office turns violent, and the party declares a 24-hour hartal.
 Akhil and his friends meet Rajesh to talk about the preparations for the wedding, and Rajesh instructs them to make the necessary arrangements as quickly as possible.
 On the day of the hartal, Akhil and his friends organise the wedding saree, blouse, and thaali.
 At night, Akhil arrives at Athira's house without her family knowing and takes her along with Ranju and Pattar, who were waiting outside in a car.